-1. Farming techniques have changed drastically, so the vitamin and nutrient content of the crops has also changed.

-2. Vitamins and other nutrients are lost when storing, drying, freezing, and processing foods.
+- 1. Farming techniques have changed drastically, so the vitamin and nutrient content of the crops has also changed. - 2.
+Vitamins and other nutrients are lost when storing, drying, freezing, and processing foods.
 Many of today's foods are processed with extra ingredients such as preservatives, coloring agents, insecticides, herbicides, fungicides, and chemical residues from various packaging and cleaning procedures.
-These ingredients may complicate digestion and increase the risk of an allergic reaction.

-3. We simply do not eat the right foods.
-Our diets are dominated by high refined and processed foods that are stripped of the natural, healthy benefits they once had.

-4. Portion sizes have increased 30% to 40% during the past 20 years.

-5. Adding multivitamins, minerals, and anti-oxidants in the form of supplements helps ensure that your body gets all the nutrients it needs for optimal health.
+These ingredients may complicate digestion and increase the risk of an allergic reaction. - 3.
+We simply do not eat the right foods.
+Our diets are dominated by highly refined and processed foods that are stripped of the natural, healthy benefits they once had. - 4.
+Portion sizes have increased 30% to 40% during the past 20 years. - 5.
+Adding multivitamins, minerals, and antioxidants in the form of supplements helps ensure that your body gets all the nutrients it needs for optimal health.

 Get You In Shape has done the research to find a great nutrition company that provides safe and effective nutritional products to help our clients reach their goals.
-AdvoCare is the nutrition company that we rely on to help provide solutions when it comes to safe and effective supplements.
-We have a few different options that we recommend and our top 4 recommendations (click here) are on the following page along with how to order.
-You can learn more at GYISNutrition.com or just contact us and we can help you get started.
+We rely on these products to help provide solutions when it comes to safe and effective supplements.
+We have a few different options that we recommend and our top recommendations (click here) are in the link along with how to order.

-Get You In Shape recommends at the very least finding a high quality multi-vitamin and Essential Fatty Acid (EFAs).
-We recommend and suggest AdvoCare Coreplex and AdvoCare OmegaPlex.
+Get You In Shape recommends at the very least finding a high-quality multi-vitamin and Essential Fatty Acid (EFAs).
+If you are interested in what we recommend, please contact us.